Why Cold Frames Breed Pests

 A cold frame is essentially a miniature greenhouse with one big flaw: it traps heat and moisture.
 Sunlight heats the glass or polycarbonate lid, but because there’s little ventilation, the warm air condenses on the inside surface each night.
 The result is a constantly damp interior – the perfect incubator for fungal spores and soft‑bodied pests.

-I learned this the hard way last spring when I noticed water droplets on the lid every morning.
-Within days, powdery mildew had taken hold of my spinach, and aphids were swarming the lettuce.
-(You can read more about my journey here).
+Most beginners learn this the hard way in spring when they notice water droplets on the lid every morning.
+Within days, powdery mildew takes hold of their spinach, and aphids swarm the lettuce.
+(You can read more about our research here).
 The lesson?
 High humidity and lack of airflow are the primary causes of fungal diseases in a cold frame.
 As the Royal Horticultural Society (RHS) often advises, environmental control is key.

 That “Condensation Trap” is a hidden danger – if you can’t see the water, you can’t fix it.
 Keep an eye on the lid; if it’s wet inside, you’re already a step behind the pests.